highcharts/highcharts/docs/dashboards/kpi-component.md

 ## How to start
 1. The KPIComponent is included in the Dashboard package, so nothing apart from the basic dashboards package needs to be imported.

-2. Define a cell using a unique identifier for example cell: `dashboard-col-0`.
+2. Define a cell using a unique identifier for example `cell: 'dashboard-col-0'`.

 You can find more information how to create a layout in dashboard [here](https://www.highcharts.com/docs/dashboards/your-first-dashboard).

-3. The last thing that you have to do is to specify the `type: 'KPI'` in the component’s config and that’s it.
+3. The last thing that you have to do is to specify the `type: 'KPI'` and `value: <value>` in the component’s config.
 See the full example below.

 ```js
 Dashboards.board('container', {